Luanee/draftql/README.md

 # draftql

-A minimalistic solution to generate GraphQL queries for those who are in need of TypeScript support.
+A minimalist solution to generate GraphQL queries for those who are in need of TypeScript support.